Clear and healthy vision is essential for a child’s physical development, academic success, and overall well-being.

 - Accurate eye movement skills, such as the ability to read a line of text.

-When Should Children Have their First Exam?
+When Should Children Have Their First Exam?

 Ideally, babies should have their first eye exam at six months old, even if there are no apparent problems with their vision.
 Your doctor at Walter Eye Clinic will check for signs of nearsightedness, farsightedness, and astigmatism as well as eye movement ability and the alignment of the eyes.

 The next time to bring your child in for a comprehensive exam is around three years old, then once more before they enter kindergarten.
-Once a child is in school, he or she should have a comprehensive eye exam at least once every two years if no vision correction is needed.
+Once a child is in school, they should have a comprehensive eye exam at least once every two years if no vision correction is needed.
 If a child has been prescribed eyeglasses or contact lenses, then they should be examined on an annual basis or as recommended by your doctor based on your child’s visual needs.